A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 - If you were not the driver, you must respond to the Notice providing details of who was driving.
 Once we receive your response, we will issue a new Notice to the person or company you have nominated.
 Do not give your Notice to anyone else to complete.

 - If you are unable to identify the driver, you must respond to the Notice and include a letter explaining what steps you have taken to try and provide this information.
-For further help, go to Identifying the driver.
+Find out more about identifying the driver.

 Depending on the severity of your case, the option to go on a speed awareness course, or pay a fine and receive penalty points may be included in your Notice.